XGovFormBuilder/x-gov-form-community/2021-GDS-discovery.md

 ## Updates from the team

-The team will be publishing short updates here on what they learn.
+The team is publishing short updates here on what they learn.
 They hope working in the open will help them get feedback from the community.

 [Sprint 0: setting discovery objectives and ways of working](/x-gov-form-community/2021-discovery/sprint-0)